-30×30 is an ambitious new goal to protect 30% of the planet by 2030.
+30 x 30 is an ambitious new goal to protect 30% of the planet by 2030.
 Large nonprofits and governments all over the world have endorsed it.
 The G7 group of wealthy nations has backed it.
-When the parties to the Convention on Biological Diversity meet in China in 2022 to discuss the future of conservation, it is 30×30 that is likely to top their agendas.
+When the parties to the Convention on Biological Diversity meet for COP15 in Montreal in December 2022 to discuss the future of conservation, it is 30x30 that is likely to top their agendas.

-If enacted, 30x30 would be the most extensive aquatic governance project in human history - requiring an additional area of ocean that is almost three times larger than Africa1.
+If enacted, 30x30 would be the most extensive aquatic governance project in human history - requiring an additional area of ocean that is almost three times larger than Africa.
 Such an unprecedented scaling of conservation efforts brings several challenges, opportunities and trade-offs that will need thorough consideration by coastal states.
 There are enormous practical difficulties in putting 30x30 into practice effectively and potentially widespread negative consequences to local communities and Indigenous peoples from doing so.